Trauma-informed care: Types of trauma

-Van der Kolk describes trauma as an experience and response to exposure to one or more overwhelming dangers, which causes harm to neurobiological functioning, and leaves a person with impaired ability to identify and manage dangers.
+Psychiatrist and PTSD researcher Bessel van der Kolk describes trauma as an experience and response to exposure to one or more overwhelming dangers, which causes harm to neurobiological functioning, and leaves a person with impaired ability to identify and manage dangers.
 This leaves them "constantly fighting unseen dangers".

-Crittenden describes how relational dangers in childhood caregiving environments can cause chronic trauma: "Some parents are dangerous to their children.
+Developmental psychologist Patricia Crittenden describes how relational dangers in childhood caregiving environments can cause chronic trauma: "Some parents are dangerous to their children.
 Stated more accurately, all parents harm their children more or less, just as all are more or less protective and comforting."
 Parenting, or caregiver, styles which are dismissive, inconsistent, harsh, abusive or expose children to other physical or relational dangers can cause a trauma which impairs neurodevelopment.
 Children adapt to achieve maximum caregiver protection, but the adaptation may be maladaptive if used in other relationships.
-The Dynamic-Maturational Model of Attachment and Adaptation (DMM) describes how children's repeated exposure to dangers can result in lifespan impairments to information processing.
+The Dynamic-Maturational Model of Attachment and Adaptation (DMM) describes how children's repeated exposure to these dangers can result in lifespan impairments to information processing.

-Because danger to humans is so widespread, trauma is extremely common, although the effects of negative and ongoing experience is less common.
+Adverse childhood experiences (ACE) scores are a common measure to assess trauma experienced by children and adults.
+A higher ACE score (number of trauma exposure types) is associated with an increased chance of developing chronic diseases or mental health conditions, as well an increased propensity to commit violent acts.
+Similarly, social determinants of health, such as economic insecurity, can also indicate increased risk for injury or development of trauma, contributing to a higher ACE score for individuals at high-risk for re-injury/traumatization.

+Trauma is common.
+In a meta study of U.S. and international ACEs prevalence studies nearly two thirds of school-aged youth experienced significant adverse events.
+The prevalence rate varies by an individual trauma type.
+Emotional abuse and coercive control are as high as 80% and 84% respectively.
+In a meta study of interpersonal violence experienced by women 37% had experienced it in their lifetime.
 The effects are dimensional and can vary in scope and degree.